-Like all creative geniuses before him, Bill Gates devotes a substantial amount of his free time to reading.
-Luckily for us, he's made a habit of sharing his all-time favorite books on his personal blog, Gates Notes.
-Per his recent post, it appears that Steven Pinker's new novel, Enlightenment Now, has officially usurped The Better Angels of Our Nature as Gates's favorite book of all time.
+As you might expect from a creative genius, Bill Gates devotes a substantial amount of his free time to reading.
+To our benefit, he's made a habit of sharing his favorite books of all time on his personal blog, Gates Notes.
+Per his 2018 post, it appears that Steven Pinker's novel, Enlightenment Now, has officially usurped The Better Angels of Our Nature (also by Pinker) as Gates's favorite book of all time.

-In it, author and cognitive scientist Steven Pinker argues that rather than paying attention to the negative headlines that propagate the idea that our world is crashing and burning, we should pay attention to the statistics.
+In the novel, author and cognitive scientist Steven Pinker argues that rather than paying attention to the negative headlines that propagate the idea that our world is crashing and burning, we should instead pay attention to the statistics.
 He highlights 75 different graphs that show that life, health, prosperity, safety, peace, knowledge, and happiness are on the rise, both in the United States and around the world.

-Watch Gates and Pinker discuss the new book below, and pick up a copy of Enlightenment Now for yourself.
+Watch Gates and Pinker discuss the new book below.